 “Hayan had always been a difficult child, generally irritable and uncooperative.
 I was worried that as he grew older, he might turn ill-tempered and aggressive.
 However, upon joining the Child Friendly Space (CFS), he started changing and has become a much better person,” says the 8-year old Hayan’s mother, with a sense of relief noticeable in her tone.
-In fact, over the last few months, Hayan hasn’t missed any session at the centre; he is the head boy of CFS, Palipora in Srinagar.
-“Active participation in the various CFS activities has improved Hayan’s concentration levels and has made him calmer, which is a very positive behavioural change,” the local community mobiliser testifies.
+In fact, over the last few months, Hayan hasn’t missed any session at the center; he is the head boy of CFS, Palipora in Srinagar.
+“Active participation in the various CFS activities has improved Hayan’s concentration levels and has made him calmer, which is a very positive behavioral change,” the local community mobilizer testifies.

 “Happy to visit #ChildFriendlySpaces in Aglar where children of all ages and abilities are having fun as they learn important life skills, while their mothers are assured of their safety!
-Thanks @ActionAidIndia Kashmir Team! @UNICEFIndia,” wrote Dr. Yasmin Ali Haque, UNICEF Representative in India, in a recent tweet.*Data as of April 30, 2018
+Thanks, @ActionAidIndia Kashmir Team! @UNICEFIndia,” wrote Dr. Yasmin Ali Haque, UNICEF Representative in India, in a recent tweet.

 * Mandatory fields

 for ActionAid donors to express themselves, to get in touch with us , to be a part